FairgateLabs/bitvmx-hackathon-games/backend/README.md

 # BitVMX - Add Numbers Game Backend

-A Rust-based backend service for the BitVMX Tic-Tac-Toe game, built with Axum web framework and integrated with BitVMX RPC for peer-to-peer communication.
+A Rust-based backend service for the BitVMX Add Numbers game, built with Axum web framework and integrated with BitVMX RPC for peer-to-peer communication.

 ## Architecture Overview